-Hanukkah is a beautiful Jewish holiday steeped in faith and ancient history.
-Nationalities celebrate it annually, paying tribute to their ancestors and events that happened many years ago.
+Hanukkah is an annual Jewish holiday steeped in faith and ancient history.
+It is celebrated for eight days, beginning on the 25th day of Kislev in the Hebrew calendar, which typically falls in December.
+People of all backgrounds honor their ancestors and commemorate events from centuries ago.
 Learn more about it and join the celebrations!

 History